EKMallon/3-Part-ProMiniLogger-StarterSketch_2020/README.md

 <img src="https://github.com/EKMallon/The_Cave_Pearl_Project_CURRENT_codebuilds/blob/master/images/CavePearlProjectBanner_130x850px.jpg">

 # Pro Mini Datalogger - Basic Starter Sketch
-A starter script for the 2019 & 2020 'Classroom Logger' build tutorials
+A simple data logger script for our 2019 & 2020 'Classroom Logger' tutorials.
+This code is hopefully simple enough that anyone can read through it and understand what is happening from the comments.
+The idea is to provide low power sleep & RTC alarm wakeup functionality as a starting point for student projects.

-This basic data logger script that will run on all of the Pro-Mini based "Modules &amp; Jumper Wires" loggers described in the Sensors paper: http://www.mdpi.com/1424-8220/18/2/530 , though the current iteration is for the 'unregulated' 2020 classroom logger build @
+With minor tweaks this script should run on all of the Pro-Mini based "Modules &amp; Jumper Wires" loggers described in the Sensors paper: http://www.mdpi.com/1424-8220/18/2/530 , though the current iteration is for the 'unregulated' 2020 classroom logger build @
 https://thecavepearlproject.org/2020/10/22/pro-mini-classroom-datalogger-2020-update/

 <img src="https://github.com/EKMallon/Pro-Mini-Datalogger---Basic-Starter-Sketch/blob/master/images/2020_ClassroomLogger-Assembled_900pixw.jpg" height="639" width="600">